karlburgdorf/youtube-url-cleaner/README.md

 ## 🔧 Installation

-**Note**: This extension is only available as an unpacked developer extension and cannot be published to the Chrome Web Store due to its clipboard monitoring functionality.
+**Note**: This extension is only available as an unpacked developer extension and won't be published by me to the Chrome Web Store due to it limiting YouTube's tracking features which I doubt Google would permit.

 1. Download or clone this repository to your local machine
 2. Open Chrome/Edge and navigate to `chrome://extensions/` or `edge://extensions/`